 THIS is a place to put your feet up, a virtual bothy where boots dry on the hearth, rain taps the window, there’s a pan of tea steaming on the stove and a pile of magazines to fill the gap between late afternoon and sleeping-bag time.
-These articles have absolutely nothing in common except they were written by me with the intention to entertain, they contain historical fact supplemented, on occasion, by original research – and they relate to the mountain environment.
+These articles have absolutely nothing in common except they were written by me with the intention to entertain, they contain historical fact supplemented, on occasion, by original research – and they relate to the great outdoors.

 THE Cumbrian slate industry has shaped the Lake District with its quarries and the people who worked in them.
 It’s an industry that still thrives.
 I worked in the industry for several years during the 1980s, driving tunnels for heading blasts: boring shotholes; charging them with dynamite; detonating the charges; clearing the muck by hand; boring shotholes . . .
 This is a story about a heading blast that took place in December 1985 and dislodged several thousand tonnes of blue-grey slate.
 It was hard, dirty, and very wet work.
 To read the account, CLICK HERE

 THE last person to leave Mardale feet first for Shap was John Holme, in June 1736.
 Poor old John was as dead as they come.
 Whether he was strapped to a packhorse or nailed in a coffin and carried on the shoulders of four stout lads is a point open to debate.
 But he was the last person to make the journey along the old corpse road in the traditional fashion.
 And he brought the curtain down on a practice that was shrouded in myth and superstition.
 God rest his soul .
 I’m retracing John Holme’s final journey across the fells.
 It’s a walk that opens a door into a darker side of Lakeland . . .
 ENTER HERE